 - Based on your environment and your needs, build the daily, weekly and monthly checklist that is needed.

 - As a start it may be easier to manually check for specific business or data conditions, then as you build your scripts over time work towards assembling them for an automated process.

 - Do you have other aspects of SQL Server that you check on a regular basis?
-If so, send us your thoughts to include in this tip and we will cite your contribution to the tip - firstname.lastname@example.org.
+If so, enter your comments below.

 About the author